btcpayserver/btcpayserver-doc/Support.md

 * First have a look at [NBitStack](https://nbitstack.com/c/btcpayserver) for a curated list of topics already answered by the community.

-* If your issue is not referenced there, or you want to feature request with BTCPay, please file a [github issue](https://github.com/btcpayserver/btcpayserver/issues).
+* If your issue is not referenced there, or you want to request a new feature, please open a [github issue](https://github.com/btcpayserver/btcpayserver/issues).

 If you have more general questions about BTCPay, the way it works and why you should use it, you're welcome on our [Slack](http://slack.btcpayserver.org/).